Skip to content

 └── other-bindings.md # Go, Ruby, Java, C#, PHP, Elixir

-The main SKILL.md file is kept under 500 lines for efficient AI consumption.
-Reference files provide deep-dive details that AI tools load on demand when more context is needed.
+The main file stays under 500 lines for efficient AI consumption.
+Reference files load on demand.

 Further Reading